Updated Saturday April 14, 2018 by LBA.

 Regulation K - Tournament Rules

 - Pitcher innings - 6 innings for the entire tournament, 3 innings per game for 8U and 10U, 4 innings per game for 12U and 14U.
 Each pitcher will get an additional inning in the championship game.
+No new innings can start after two hours.

 - 15 run difference rule after 3 innings, 10 run rule after 4 innings.